Machine Learning in R for the Biomedical Sciences: Methods for Prediction, Pattern Recognition, and Data Reduction

 Each week, new material is introduced via an interactive lecture and recommended readings.
 Learning is reinforced via computer labs, structured discussion sections, and homework.

 Lectures: Wednesdays, 8:45 AM - 10:15 AM.
-Jan 11 through Mar 22.
-Lectures will be on zoom.
+Jan 10 through Mar 13.
+Lectures will be in-person.
 Lecture recordings will be available online later in the day.

 Materials